Publication Ethicsand publication malpractice statements:

 Should authors or reviewers identify an error in a manuscript, a correction letter will be published indicating where the mistakes were made.
 ICMJE guidelines for corrections are followed in this case.
 For articles in which a retraction is necessary the COPE Guidelines for Retracting Articles will be adhered to.
 When faced with suspected misconduct the editors are advised to follow the relevant COPE Flowcharts.

 If any authors are unhappy with the decision on their article they may appeal to the Editorial Office giving a reason why they feel the decision was incorrect.
-Any appeal will be reviewed by both Editor-in-Chiefs and a final decision will be made.
+Any appeal will be reviewed by the Editor-in-Chief(s) and a final decision will be made.
 Please note that authors may only appeal once.

 Process for identification of and dealing with allegations of research misconduct: